reinhart1010/nix/docs/en/common/pio.md

 Some subcommands such as `pio run` have their own usage documentation.
 More information: <https://docs.platformio.org/en/latest/core/userguide/>.

-- Show help and list subcommands:
+- Display help and list subcommands:

 `pio --help`